 Why is Safeguarding Important?

-The diagram above was designed by GOAL's Safeguarding Focal Points across our 13 countries of operation.
+This diagram above was designed by GOAL's Safeguarding Focal Points across our 15 countries of operation.
 It explains how safeguarding is the umbrella term for taking important measures to prevent harm, particularly sexual exploitation, harassment and abuse from taking place; safeguarding people, specifically vulnerable adults and children; and ensuring that an appropriate response is made when incidences of harm take place.

 GOAL believes that any person that we work with or come into contact with, including our staff, regardless of age, gender, disability, sexual preference or country of origin upholds their right to be shielded from all forms of harm, physical or emotional abuse and neglect, as well as sexual exploitation and abuse.
 Safeguarding is not just a policy, it is part of our corporate culture.
 GOAL’s three-year strategy highlights the importance of safeguarding and appropriate measures to be taken in order to integrate safeguarding throughout our systems and programmatic areas.